dotku/carku/README.md

 ### Can I customized the interface or brand on the kiosk?

-Yes, you can customize the interface or brand on the kiosk, please contact us for more detail.
+Yes, you can customize the interface or brand on the kiosk, please contact us for more content on how we can support your business need.

 ## Contact